qorf/quorum-server/README.md

 If you end up facing this as well, I suggest to try deleting Docker's Cached images.
 `docker builder prune -a`

+### Use Redis on the PHP side

+In the latest version of the Quorum server, [Redis](https://redis.io/) is used inside of the PHP module.
+If you are upgrading the server from a previous one, using docker-compose up -d will not include it, leading to errors.
+The PHP module needs a rebuild, which we can do with the following command:

+    docker-compose build --no-cache php

 ### docker-compose hangs on Droplet

 If docker compose is hanging on a droplet, it might indicate there is not enough entropy.
 We can check this by running: